Alison Van Pelt

-Alison Van Pelt (born September 16, 1963, Los Angeles) is an American painter.
+Alison Van Pelt (born September 16, 1963) is an American painter.
 Trained in Los Angeles and Florence, Van Pelt is established as a contemporary artist whose work is informed by expressionism, minimalism and pop art.

 Biography

 Van Pelt was born and raised in California and grew up in Los Angeles, where she attended the University of California at Los Angeles.
 She came of age in the 1970s and her distinctive photorealist painting style is evocative of that era, when photography was assimilated into the art world.
 Painters—Richard Estes, Denis Peterson, Audrey Flack and Chuck Close among them—would create paintings that appeared to be photographs.
 Van Pelt begins by referencing a photograph or other existing image from which she draws and paints a realistic portrait entirely by hand.
 Next comes the work of obscuring the carefully rendered image.
 From a distance the image appears soft, as though photographed through a mist.
 But as the viewer approaches the work, vertical lines can be seen, and on closer inspection a sort of horizontal weave emerges.
 One writer described the effect this creates on Van Pelt’s The Expulsion of Adam and Eve as, "so thick with paint and lines that it actually appears to have been applied to wood, not canvas.

 In response to the observation that her work is abstract, Van Pelt has said, "It’s my way of merging the tradition of portraiture with contemporary abstraction.
 I’m interested in ambiguity."
 A sublime tension is created in the contradiction between the crisp photorealism with which she first delineates her subject and the purposeful act of obscuring this subject, which ensues.
 Viewed up close, a grid of ambiguous color meets the eye, but with distance the viewer gains the necessary objectivity to discern the subject.
 However, even with this revelation, a question remains as one writer so aptly noted: "Are the figures stepping forth into the tangible world or are they receding into the depths of the canvas?"